Chamanbawa/Converter/readme.md

 ### You can reach at the converter page by clicking on link given below.

-Want to Convert your Temperature? click [here](https://chamanbawa.github.io/converter/) to Convert.
+Want to Convert Temperature? click [here](https://chamanbawa.github.io/converter/) to Convert.

 Here You will get explaination of JavaScript Code, How does it worked in this Converter.
 Given below is it's basic validation which will check the input provided by the user is really a number or not (input may be empty spaces or alphabets, which cannot be converted.)